Banner

 Top-side of the motherboard Bottom-side of the motherboard.
 The GPU does not even need a heat-sink.

-Considering the PowerPC retrospective exposed earlier, even a 1.25-GHz is a quite powerful CPU for our objective: running Mac OS applications and games up to the very early 00s.
-The lowest amount of memory, 256-MB, is a bit short for Mac OS X, but is plenty for our purpose.
-And it is easy to replace the memory module.
+Considering the PowerPC retrospective discussed earlier, even a 1.25-GHz CPU is quite powerful for our objective: running Mac OS applications and games up to the early 2000s.
+The base memory configuration of 256 MB is somewhat limited for Mac OS X, but more than sufficient for our purpose.
+Moreover, the memory module is easy to replace.

-The GPU needs a little presentation of its own.
+The GPU deserves a closer look.
 The ATI Radeon 9200 was an entry-level card.
-Despite its name, it had not much in common with the powerful Radeon 9700 that was commercialized at the same time.
-The 9200 was a kind of a stripped down Radeon 8500.
-As such it was a DirectX 8.1 class GPU, whose capabilities were comparable to a Geforce3/Geforce4 or the GPU in the original Xbox.
+Despite its name, it had little in common with the more powerful Radeon 9700, commercialized at the same time.
+The 9200 was essentially a stripped-down Radeon 8500.
+As such, it was a DirectX 8.1-class GPU, with capabilities comparable to a GeForce3 or the GPU in the original Xbox.

 How to install Mac OS 9

-The Mac Mini G4 shipped with Mac OS X 10.3 “Panther”.
-It could run pre-OSX applications through the Classic Mode, a complete OS 9 running in some kind of VM.
-It allowed a good amount of compatibility with many programs, but anything trying to directly access the hardware would fail.
+The Mac Mini G4 shipped with Mac OS X 10.3 “Panther.”
+It could run pre-OS X applications through Classic Mode, which was essentially a complete Mac OS 9 instance running in a virtualized environment.
+This provided broad compatibility with many programs, but software attempting to access hardware directly would not function.

-It is better to run the real thing, even if Mac OS 9 was never officially supported on the Mini.
+Running the native system is preferable, even though Mac OS 9 was never officially supported on the Mini.

-Fortunately, the community hacked an official version from a close hardware configuration and managed to port Mac OS 9.2.2 to the Mac Mini G4!
-The only caveats are that the internal speaker is not supported and the sound level is fixed at around 33% when using the line output.
-This can be cumbersome, but if you are using an external amplifier, it is a minor annoyance.
+Fortunately, the community adapted an official version from a closely related hardware configuration and succeeded in porting Mac OS 9.2.2 to the Mac Mini G4.
+The only limitations are that the internal speaker is unsupported, and the sound level is fixed at around 33% when using the line output.
+This can be inconvenient, but when using an external amplifier it becomes only a minor issue.

-In order to boot on a Mac OS install disc, press Option (alt on a PC keyboard) when you hear the chime at the very beginning of the boot process.
-A menu will allow you to choose your boot medium.
+To boot from a Mac OS install disc, press Option (Alt on a PC keyboard) for a few seconds immediately after hearing the startup chime.
+A menu will appear allowing you to choose the boot device.

 The boot screen The boot selection screen